 Banks charge anywhere from ₹10 to ₹25 per transaction, depending on the bank’s policy.
 Let me give you an example of the Bank of Baroda Withdrawal charges amount (Real-Life Scenario) –

 After exceeding four withdrawals, Rajesh got an SMS from BOB about the BSBD Withdrawal charge of Rs.
-23.60 (₹20 + GST) for withdrawing money 5th times from The ATM.
+23.60 (₹20 + GST) for withdrawing money 5th time from the ATM.

 Why Do Banks Set BSBD WDL Txn Fee?

-Let me make it simple for you – why banks levied these charges for zero balance savings accounts.
+Let me make it simple for you – why do banks levy these charges for zero-balance savings accounts?

 The main reason is Cost Recovery.
-Every transaction has an operational cost for the bank every time you use the ATM or do the transactions.
+Every transaction has an operational cost for the bank every time you use the ATM or do the transaction.
 Extra charges help cover these costs.

-Also, Bank Encouraging Digital Payments.
-If you use UPI, Cashless payments, and online transactions, it is cheaper to process for banks.
+Also, the Bank is encouraging Digital Payments.
+If you use UPI, Cashless payments, and online transactions, it is cheaper for banks to process.

 FAQs